A tourist’s guide to Jerez

 Three Kings parade (5 January)

 Spanish kids don’t get presents on Christmas day.
 Instead they must wait till Balthazar, Melchior and Gaspar arrive on their floats on a long slow journey through the city.
-Minions aboard each float lob handfuls of lollies into the crowd of screaming kids, and at Jess, who more than once has beaten some poor seven-year-old to the punch.
+Minions aboard each float lob handfuls of lollies into the crowd of screaming kids, including Jess, who more than once has beaten some poor seven-year-old to the punch.
 They pass right by our door so we get a front-row place to stand; this year we even scored a table at the bar outside our building, though we had to cover our macetas to avoid getting lollies in them.

 After the parade, sugared-up children go home and patiently await the dawn of the following morning so they can open their presents.
 Yeah, right.
 I suspect that this particular trio of sugar-pushing wise men don’t have kids.